slyumudi/WebApp-Deployment-With-Ansible-/README.md

 - Pull the webapp from github into the ansible master node
 - Configure the master node to ssh into all host nodes without password prompt by creating an internal keypair in the master node and sharing with host nodes.
 - Create an inventory in the master node containing the webservers
-- Create and run an ansible playbook to deploy the webapp to hostnodes through a series of tasks.
+- Create and run an ansible playbook to deploy the webapp to hostnodes through a series of tasks...